 - Has graduated from Bucharest School of Art, where she has studied Pop Singing from 2006 to 2009, a period of exploring Soul and R&B techniques and repertoire.

 - Attended Classical Studies (2004 – 2009) and Jazz Studies (2009 – 2013) at the “George Enescu” College of Music in Bucharest.
 Graduated in 2013 as a valedictorian.

-- Currently a student of Prins Claus Conservatorium in Groningen, the Netherlands, where she is studying vocal jazz performance and composition.
+- Graduated Prins Claus Conservatorium in Groningen, the Netherlands, with a bachelor in vocal jazz performance, with Honours.

 - Recognition/honors received on the Romanian Jazz Scene:

 Sibiu Jazz Festival 2010

 Best Vocalist (won)

 Romanian Jazz Music Awards 2011